MauroJr/aurelia-guides.md-articles/Guide on Aurelia Guides.md

 *Note:* At this time it does not work in Firefox and I do not have a mac to test on [Safari][10] but if anyone wants to test on [Safari][10] and give us feedback that would be great.

-### Setup and Usage instructions for the Snippet Manager called ScribeFire.
+### Setup and Usage instructions for the ScribeFire Snippet Manager.

-This is for the Chrome extension but should be the same for Opera and Safari if the Sarfari extension works.
+_**Note:**  This is for the Chrome extension but should be the same for Opera and Safari if the Safari extension works._

 **Step 1** Install plugin for [Chrome][7]

-**Step 2** ScribeFire(Snippet Manager) will be added to Chromes Extension bar in the upper right corner

-[<img src="http://blog.aurelia-guides.com/wp-content/uploads/2015/08/2015-08-29_00-45-38.png" alt="2015-08-29_00-45-38" width="40" height="31" class="alignnone size-full wp-image-283" />][11]
+**Step 2** ScribeFire(Snippet Manager) will be added to Chrome's Extension bar in the upper right corner [<img src="http://blog.aurelia-guides.com/wp-content/uploads/2015/08/2015-08-29_00-45-38.png" alt="2015-08-29_00-45-38" width="40" height="31" class="alignnone size-full wp-image-283" />][11]

 **Step 3** Click on the ScribeFire button to launch.
-Close the Welcome window, you will only see this once.
+Close the Welcome window, (you will only see it only  once).

 [<img src="http://blog.aurelia-guides.com/wp-content/uploads/2015/08/2015-08-29_01-30-27-300x142.png" alt="2015-08-29_01-30-27" width="300" height="142" class="alignnone size-medium wp-image-290" />][12]